kylemurray2/PyPS/README.md

 No longer maintained.
-Recommended to use Aria/Dophin and MintPy
+Recommended to use Dolphin and MintPy

 PyPS (Python Persistent Scatterer) scripts for processing InSAR time series.
 Author: Kyle Murray